 Aside from the classic and binary categorisation of purchases in companies, depending on whether purchases are strategic or not, there are several similarities and differences between them.
-Indirect, class C and unscheduled purchases are very often confused.
+Indirect, tail spend and unscheduled purchases are very often confused.
 However, despite being intrinsically linked, they each represent a unique type of purchase.
 Here are a few key ways to differentiate between them.

 Firstly, it's important to note that the term "indirect procurement" encompasses both non-strategic and non-production purchases.